joyahmed/selenium-pdf-downloader/readme.md

 2. **HttpClient**: Java's `HttpClient` library is used to perform the file download.
 This approach ensures that the PDF file is downloaded directly from the URL without relying on the browser's default behavior.

-3. **Separation of Concerns**: The project follows the principle of separation of concerns by dividing the functionality into separate classes (`Main`, `PdfDownloader`, `FileUtils`), each responsible for a specific aspect of the process.
+3. **Separation of Concerns**: The project follows the principle of separation of concerns by dividing the functionality into separate classes (`Download`, `PdfDownloader`, `FileUtils`), each responsible for a specific aspect of the process.

 ## Rationale for Approach